mengano-net/vim-dotfiles/README.md

 # vim-dotfiles
-My vim configuration is working but deprecated, I have moved to using Neovim, for which I also have some dotfiles for, on this same repo, under the `neovim` directory.
+- My vim configuration is working but deprecated
+- I have moved to using Neovim, which I also have dotfiles for, under the `neovim` directory.

 ### Configuration, plugins, dot files that I use to setup my vim